apache/tuscany-sca-cpp/sca/readme.txt

 To help define the WSDL that describes the interface of your component, the table below lists how incoming XML data in Web Service messages is mapped to C++ types used in the parameters and return types of your component operations.

+This lists the only C++ types that can currently be used on the operations of a component exposed as a Web Service.
+For other types, use an SDO DataObject to wrap the data, and define that wrapping as a complexType in the WSDL.
+See the SDO specifications (available from the Tuscany website) for the C++ types that SDO supports.

  XML Schema Type  | C++ Type